31Carlton7/apcs-codehs/README.md

 Instagram: [@31Carlton7](https://www.instagram.com/31carlton7/)

+NOTICE: The repository will be taken down effect Wednesday, February 1st.
+CodeHS Caught on 😕 Email me if you would like any further help with APCS A or CodeHS in general!

 ## Common Answers
 ### If an assignment has 2 or more files...
 If an assignment has 2 or more files required, the individual file will be denoted as such: